 The predominant land use in Glen Cove is single-family residential and most residential areas are zoned for single-family uses.
+The goal is to preserve the suburban character of neighborhoods.
 There are also several older neighborhoods that allow two-family houses.
 The established residential neighborhoods of Glen Cove are largely built out and often have distinctive neighborhood character that is worth preserving.